 5. Less is more with shorter trips

 Short weekend, holiday and extended weekend trips will continue to increase in 2019.
-Last year, the 4th of July alone led 46.9 million Americans to take a trip.
+Last year, 46.9 million Americans to take a trip because of the 4th of July.
 With airlines offering cheap flights (in exchange for less leg room) it’s easier for these travelers to justify the travel expense of a quick trip.
 Studies show that 53 percent of Americans plan to take at least one weekend getaway in 2019.

 To earn your spot on these short-stay travelers’ lists, consider creating sample itineraries of the top things to do on a long weekend trip, top places to eat and must-see attractions this weekend.
 This could include partnering with other local businesses to create incentives, which could also save money by splitting the expense of the developed marketing materials.